 – The statue’s chest (lit. breast) and its arms are composed of silver.
 Note that the strength of a man is often considered to be in the “arms.”
 (2 Sam.
 22:35; Daniel 11:6)

 its middle and thighs of bronze,

-– The statue’s “middle” (lit. belly, and can even imply internal organs in stomach) as well as its thighs (and loin) are composed of “bronze.”
+– The statue’s “middle” (lit. belly, and can even imply internal organs in the stomach), as well as its thighs (and loin), are composed of “bronze.”
 In the original Aramaic, this word is “nechash”, which can refer either to bronze or copper.
 Regardless, note that bronze is not a pure single metal, but instead an alloy metal that is created by mixing copper with other metals, often tin.
-Throughout history, bronze has been used in ship making due its water resistant properties, thus preventing corrosion.
+Throughout history, bronze has been used in ship making due to its water-resistant properties, thus preventing corrosion.

 its legs of iron